jianer123/plotly.py/python/figure-factory-subplots.md

 # The graph's yaxis2 MUST BE anchored to the graph's xaxis2 and vice versa
 fig.layout.yaxis2.update({'anchor': 'x2'})
 fig.layout.xaxis2.update({'anchor': 'y2'})
-fig.layout.yaxis2.update({'title': 'Goals'})
+fig.layout.yaxis2.update({'self': 'Goals'})

-# Update the margins to add a title and see graph x-labels.
+# Update the margins to add a self and see graph x-labels.
 fig.layout.margin.update({'t':75, 'l':50})
-fig.layout.update({'title': '2016 Hockey Stats'})
+fig.layout.update({'self': '2016 Hockey Stats'})

 # Update the height because adding a graph vertically will interact with
 # the plot height calculated for the table